garden-io/garden/docs/guides/in-cluster-building.md

 }
 ```

-To grant developers permission to push & pull directly from a repository, see [the AWS documetnation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security_iam_id-based-policy-examples.html).
+To grant developers permission to push and pull directly from a repository, see [the AWS documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security_iam_id-based-policy-examples.html).

 ### Using in-cluster building with GCR